Part V

 Set (Mindset).

-Your inner state—intentions, psychological readiness, neurotype, and history.In this mindset, let intention be orientation, not demand.
+Your inner state—intentions, readiness, neurotype, and history.In this mindset, let intention be orientation, not demand.
 Prefer process-questions (What is my body ready to reveal?) over outcomes (Heal my trauma now).
 The meta-intention is surrender: “I commit to integrating whatever emerges, even if it differs from my expectations.”

-This phase is the conscious work of grounding insights, regulating the nervous system, and translating revelation into lasting behavioral change.
+Integration (Embodiment): The ongoing process after the catalyst’s effects fade: grounding insights, regulating the nervous system, and translating revelation into lasting behavioral change.

 Peak states are weather.
 Character is climate.
 Integration changes the climate.